-You can get certain official UK documents ‘legalised’ by asking the Legalisation Office to confirm that the signature, stamp or seal is from a UK public official.
+You can get certain official UK documents ‘legalised’ by submitting them to the Legalisation Office.

 You might need to do this if an official in another country has asked you to provide a UK document and they’ve said it must be legalised.

 The Legalisation Office will check the document and see if any signatures, stamps or seals match their own records.
 If they do match, they’ll legalise the document by attaching an ‘apostille’ (stamped official certificate).